sgaul/peah2014/index.md

 The full data for all years can be found [here](https://docs.google.com/spreadsheet/ccc?key=0AlYsW526rxsmdDhIVzM0VDYzRkdLOXlvcldfQkJtcnc&usp=sharing).

-We don't have individual results for plots the same as in prior years since results for some plots were tracked in the same column.
+We don't have results for individual plots the same as in prior years since results for some plots were tracked in the same column.

-We do have results for particular crops.
+But we do have results by crops.
 We distributed 15 different kinds of vegetables this year, with tomatoes, squash and zucchini yielding the most (over 300 lbs of each).

 <div id = 'chart4' class = 'rChart nvd3'></div>